kumbulanit/t-sql/sql trainning/untitled/module 2/Lab_Introduction_to_T-SQL_Querying.md

 For each query, explain the logical processing order:

 1. ```sql
-   SELECT DepartmentID, AVG(Salary) as AvgSalary
+   SELECT DepartmentID, AVG(BaseSalary) as AvgSalary FROM Employees
-   FROM Employees
    WHERE IsActive = 1
    GROUP BY DepartmentID